CantaoSu/ASR_TalkingClock/README.md

 ### Korean
-In Korean, the format structure is as follows (in Korean, verb always appear at the end of a sentence):
+In Korean, the format structure is as follows (in Korean, verbs always appear at the end of a sentence):

 `"Now" + "morning (6:00-11:59)" / "afternoon (12:00-17:59)" / "evening (18:00-23:59)" + "hour" + "minutes" + "is"`